Research Security

 If you are interested, you can read more by clicking the “URIS guidelines” button.

-Below you can read about the mandatory project screening that must be carried out before the start of research projects, background screening that must be conducted prior to the employment of candidates from certain countries, travel to high-risk countries, and rules for the registration of secondary employment
+Below you can read about the mandatory project screening that must be carried out before the start of research projects, background screening, travel to high-risk countries, guidelines on secondary employment and how you should handle suspicious inquiries.

 AU has introduced guidelines for the risk assessment of research and project collaborations that involve applications for external funding and/or written collaboration agreements.